newatoms/guides/the-content-guide/readme.md

 * What are its takes on copyrighting?
 * If the resource a Youtube/Vimeo clip: Did it ever banned a clip?
 * If the resource is an article on a news site: Do articles after a designated time go behind a paywall?
+* How old is the source?

+Do remember that you can never know for sure and can never be flawless.
+But you can always try to decrease the risk.

 ## Structure & readability